The Importance of Clear Financial Goals

 Identify Your Investment Time Horizon

-Once you’ve identified your financial goals, it is important to determine the length of time you need your money to last so you can achieve these goals—also known as your “investment time horizon.”
-For longer-term goals, this may be your life expectancy or even extend beyond that depending on your goals.
-Shorter-term goals may only require a specific number of years, for example, setting aside $200 per month for five years to pay for a kitchen renovation.
+Once you’ve identified your financial goals, it is important to determine the length of time you need your money to last so you can achieve them—also known as your “investment time horizon.”
+For longer-term goals, this may be your life expectancy or even beyond.
+Shorter-term goals may only require a specific number of years; for example, setting aside $200 per month for five years to pay for a kitchen renovation.

 Assess Your Financial Picture